triciajam/potus-hopefuls-tweet-ui/README.md

 # potus-hopefuls-tweet-ui

 Web application to visualize mentions of 2016 Presidential primary candidates on Twitter.
-[Potus-hopefuls-tweet-collector](https://github.com/triciajam/potus-hopefuls-tweet-collector) collects the twitter mentions and stores them in Amazon S3.
+[Potus-hopefuls-tweet-collector](https://github.com/triciajam/potus-hopefuls-tweet-collector) collects the twitter mentions and stores them in Amazon S3; this retrieves and displays them.

 This application has two parts.